dromara/fast-request/docs/en/README.md

 | 2.0.0~2.1.3    | 2020.3+                   |
 | 2022.1.4+      | 2021.2+                   |

-Of course, if there are any updates to the plugin, please make sure to update it to the latest version
+Of course, if there are any updates to the plugin, please make sure to update it to the latest version.
 :::

 [plugin]: https://plugins.jetbrains.com/plugin/16988